tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

 Calculate workflow complexity metrics for usability as the tests walk through work flows in the application and warn or error when over certain limits.

-### 15. &#8220;Your site just got way slower!&#8221;
+### 15. “Your site just got way slower!”

-Capture timing for each test and test step over time and use anomaly detection and other forms of analysis to warn when a page has suddenly gotten much slower, when it has gotten significantly slower bit by bit over a long period of time, or when there is a lot of variability in it&#8217;s timing.
+Capture timing for each test and test step over time and use anomaly detection and other forms of analysis to warn when a page has suddenly gotten much slower, when it has gotten significantly slower bit by bit over a long period of time, or when there is a lot of variability in it's timing.

 ## Wrapping up

-Some of these ideas are things I wanted to pay someone for years ago that didn&#8217;t exist.
-Others are common, recurring problems I&#8217;ve experienced in growing organizations.
-I can go deeper on any of them, so if you&#8217;re interested and building some into your product feel free to send me a note if you want an external sounding board (or prospect, for that matter).
+Some of these ideas are things I wanted to pay someone for years ago that didn't exist.
+Others are common, recurring problems I've experienced in growing organizations.
+I can go deeper on any of them, so if you're interested and building some into your product feel free to send me a note if you want an external sounding board (or prospect, for that matter).

 Next in the series: [LaunchReady: Focus on the Customer][4]